tristanbouchet/IBIS-Compton-mode-polarization/README.md

 The next step allows you to make more selections on the scw you will use (date, off-axis angle, revolutions, your own scw list, etc...).

+## Polarization

-The last step will build the polarigram and compute the associated Polarization Angle (PA) and Fraction (PF).
-This can be done for different energy bands and displayed on a plot.
+Polarigrams are built and associated Polarization Angle (PA) and Fraction (PF) can be computed.
+This can be done for different energy bands and displayed on a plot, or for a single polarigram.

 The time evolution of polarization parameters is also possible, by groups of rev or years.

 NB: Some results may vary from reference papers since IBIS calibration files and methods have been updated throughout the years.

+## Spectrum

+From the same data, a spectrum can be built and fitted with the lmfit library using different basic models (powerlaw, cut-off powerlaw, ...).
+More models can be added by hand in the 'calc_model_flux' function of the 'spec' module.
+The spectrum can also be saved as a FITS file with the 'save_spec' method, although in that case a re-binned response matrix will be required.